 Method of Preparation Affects Caffeine Content in Coffee

-We know the method of preparation largely affects the caffeine content in our coffee (study).
-Both the grinding and brewing are important steps in the process of preparing coffee.
+The method of preparation largely affects the caffeine content in your coffee (study).

 Filtered coffee usually contains larger amounts of caffeine than boiled coffee (study).
 The portafilter, a method used to make espressos obtains the highest concentration of caffeine in the final coffee (study)